 Contact the campus Greek Advisor to discuss the possibility of bringing DU to the campus.
-Be sure to obtain copies of the Interfraternity or Greek council expansion policy as well as a copy of their constitution or by-laws.
+Be sure to obtain copies of the Interfraternity or Greek council expansion policy as well as a copy of their constitution or bylaws.

 Discuss the possibility of starting DU on your campus with your friends.
-One of the biggest components for success is going to be manpower, so the more good men that are interested the better.
+One of the biggest components for success is going to be manpower, so the more good men who are interested the better.
 Also, it isn't going to be much of a fraternity experience if only a handful of men are interested in joining.
-Be sure to discuss the idea with a wide variety of men with different backgrounds and be sure that there are a good mix of first, second, third, and fourth year students involved.
+Be sure to discuss the idea with a wide variety of men with different backgrounds and be sure that there are a good mix of first, second, third and fourth year students involved.
 Keep in mind that there must be at least 20 men involved to achieve colony status.

 Begin speaking with university or college faculty about serving as advisors for the new interest group.
 Once advisors have been identified, meet with them on a regular basis and make sure they attend group meetings.

 Identify some space on campus where the group can meet regularly.
 Begin having regular weekly group meetings to discuss new member recruitment and any issues affecting the progress of the group.

 Document who is in the group, keep a phone list, take meeting minutes, take notes during meetings with advisors, etc. Not only will documenting help the group stay more focused and organized, but it also can demonstrate the group's level of organization and achievement.

 Elect officers including a president, secretary and treasurer.
 Depending on the group's level of organization, chairmen can be elected or appointed to take responsibility for certain activities such as bylaw development, community service programming and other activities.